Simatwa/python-tgpt/docs/README.md

 ```

 > [!NOTE]
-> All providers have got a common class methods.
+> All providers have a common class methods.

 <details>